Sighting the Aurora Borealis in Alaska (2025)

 Alaska's extreme cold! especially interior Alaska, away from the coast, comes down to a few compounding factors.

 It's far from the ocean.
 Coastal places are moderated by water: the ocean absorbs heat in summer and releases it slowly in winter, keeping temperatures from swinging too wildly.
 But Fairbanks is landlocked, sitting in a broad river valley surrounded by mountains.
 There's no ocean nearby to take the edge off.
 This is called a continental climate, and interior Alaska has one of the most extreme versions of it on Earth.
 Summer temperatures can hit 90°F. Winter can drop to -40°F or colder.
-The same place.
+Even Fahrenheit goes minus.

 The sun angle is brutal.
 Even when the sun does show up in November (for those 5 precious hours), it barely clears the horizon.
 It's not overhead, heating the ground directly, it's skimming sideways across the sky at a low angle, like someone shining a flashlight at a wall from across the room.
 The energy is spread out, diffused, barely warming anything.